Chivelazur/task_manager/readme.md

 Number of threads used by ```task_manager``` is defined by user (but not less than 1).
 - it is recommended to determine optimal number of threads for your use case.
-- some ideas may be found in [test_results.md](https://github.com/Chivelazur/task_manager/blob/master/test_results.md).
+- some ideas may be found in section below.
 - if you just want to use multithreading - use ```std::thread::hardware_concurrency```.

 Remeber to make shared by tasks data thread-safe.